Scripting interceptors

 parameter of the Intercept/OnPostBack method.

-, bind this value to the binding model for the Hosted form, and the Hosted form accesses this parameter to render the form.
+, bind this value to the binding model for the Hosted form.
+The hosted form will then access this parameter to render the form.

 Example of a hosted form used to submit data